skshmtrip/Formula-1-Lap-Time-Analysis/README.md

 - SessionType: Qualifying (Q)
 - TrackTemp (C) & AirTemp (C): weather variables
 - Driver & Event: Max Verstappen (1) and Miami GP
-Laps affected by incidents or outliers were removed to ensure clean, independent comparisons.
+Laps affected by incidents or outliers were removed to ensure clean comparisons.

 ## HYPOTHESIS TESTING
 To see how track and air temps affect with lap times, I used the Random Forest model to simulate Max Verstappen’s qualifying laps at Miami GP across different environmental conditions.
 Then I ran t-tests on these predicted lap times to check if the differences were significant.